josemotta/IoT.Starter.Pi.Thing/README.2.md

 - [home-web](https://hub.docker.com/r/josemottalopes/home-web/) (or [home-web-ir](https://hub.docker.com/r/josemottalopes/home-web-ir/))
 - [home-ui](https://hub.docker.com/r/josemottalopes/home-ui/)

 At Raspberry Pi side, we experienced that running each container manually is still somewhat time consuming.
 The mission now is to take `IoT.Starter.Pi.Thing` a step further with docker-composer `up` command.
-This way, the `docker-compose.yml` file from the `build` phase at x64 machine can also be used to load images, create containers, establish relationships, and run them all at Raspberry Pi side.
+This way, the `docker-compose.yml` file, from the `build` phase at x64 machine, can also be used to load images, create containers, establish relationships, and run them all at Raspberry Pi side.

 ## Get docker-composer for RPI